howdyai/botkit-starter-slack/readme.md

 management and action trigger definition.
 Botkit Studio is built by the company that created and maintains the open source Botkit library, [Howdy.](https://howdy.ai)

+While Botkit Studio is *not required* to build a bot using Botkit, we highly recommend it as your bot will be easier to manage, customize and extend.

 ### Get Started

 Clone this repository: